FlutterConcepts/minicore_arch/README.md

 - **UI**:

-  - A "Fetch Cars" button is clicked.
+  - A "Fetch Car Brands" button is clicked.
   - The UI sends a request to the **Interactor**.

 - **Interactor**:

   - Receives the request from the UI.
-  - Decides to call the "Fetch Car Catalog" use case.
+  - Decides to call the "Fetch Car Brands" use case.
   - Processes the result and returns it to the UI.

 - **Data**: